JiscPER/jper/docs/MODELS.md

 }
 ```

+Note that *content_types* will not be implemented in this version of the system

 ## Repository Configuration

 This defines the data that repositories will need to provide for matches against the **Routing Metadata** to happen